LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   * Overclocking is dangerous: Modern Nvidia GPUs are locked in terms of how far you can push the voltage unless you have a modded VBIOS or have a physical modification to your card.
 The voltage that your card will use is safe and increasing clock speeds will not increase the voltage to unsafe values.
   * Overclocking too much is bad: There is no such thing as overclocking a modern GPU with a hard voltage lock and a normal VBIOS too much.
 The only time where an overclock is “bad” is when it’s unstable and that is fixed by stability testing.
   * Undervolting will lower performance: Undervolting may not be optimal for every card.
 However, it will improve performance when power limited, and reduce temperatures otherwise (12.5 - 15 MHz increase for every 5°C cooler).
-  * Core voltage adds more voltage: The core voltage slider will generally not do much but it increases the aggressiveness of the V/F curve and makes your GPU use the higher voltage points more but does not add more voltage.
+  * Core voltage adds more voltage: The core voltage slider will generally not do much but it increases the aggressiveness of the V/F curve and makes your GPU use the higher voltage points within the threshold of safe voltages of the card, but does not add more voltage.
   * Dragging the point at the correct voltage to your desired clock speed is a common way to undervolt.
 This is an [unoptimal way](https://www.youtube.com/watch?v=RH3FZXvBkiE) because of the [effective clock speed](https://cdn.discordapp.com/attachments/714879622181028032/874460000565739550/unknown.png) being lower than the [clock speed displayed](https://cdn.discordapp.com/attachments/714879622181028032/945465118664323092/unknown.png) when using this method.
 Instead, use the slider in Afterburner to change clock speeds.

 # Overclocking